-- Facilitated various road improvements around the district, including St Anne's roundabout, new access road at Manton Wood and Harworth at the junction with the A614/Blyth Road Total spend for 2017/18 was £2.142m. - Abbey Grove project to provide a purpose-built, state of the art facility for 52 sheltered and extra care 1-2 bed flats.
-Total spend for 2017/18 was £1.202m. - Facilitated the delivery of 44 affordable homes at White House Road in Harworth, as well as the final phase of 18 units at Thomson Avenue & Smith Square.
+- Facilitated various road improvements around the district, including St Anne's roundabout, new access road at Manton Wood and Harworth at the junction with the A614/Blyth Road Total spend for 2017/18 was £2.142m. - Retford Enterprise Centre Phase 2 £0.584m This project is to create an extension to the already popular Retford Enterprise Centre.
+This centre provides office space for start-up and small businesses.
+A lack of suitable office accommodation for medium sized businesses was identified within the district; therefore, an application was made to the LEP to assist the Council in providing the suitable accommodation within the Retford Enterprise Centre site. - Walkeringham Flood Alleviation scheme £0.349m This scheme assisted by £20k from Environment Agency and £170k from Notts County Council is to mitigate flooding against 45 properties including a school and an OAP development by re-routing watercourse in open cut and 1.2m diameter culverts around the village. - Disabled Facilities Grants £0.741m The Council, in its role as the housing authority, has a statutory duty to provide Mandatory Disabled Facilities Grants to qualifying applicants under the Housing Grants Construction and Regeneration Act 1996.
+The main purpose of these grants is to provide adaptations to modify disabling environments in order to restore or enable independent living, privacy, confidence and dignity for individuals and their family. - Facilitated the delivery of 44 affordable homes at White House Road in Harworth, as well as the final phase of 18 units at Thomson Avenue & Smith Square.
 Total spend in 2017/18 £0.180m. - The Airey Housing project, which is a scheme over three phases in Harworth, looking to deliver 71 properties.
-Total spend during 2017/18 was £0.637m. - Retford Enterprise Centre Phase 2 £0.584m This project is to create an extension to the already popular Retford Enterprise Centre.
-This centre provides office space for start-up and small businesses. - Walkeringham Flood Alleviation scheme £0.349m This scheme assisted by £20k from the Environment Agency and £170k from Nottinghamshire County Council is to mitigate flooding against 45 properties including a school and an OAP development. - Disabled Facilities Grants £0.741m The Council, in its role as the housing authority, has a statutory duty to provide Mandatory Disabled Facilities Grants to qualifying applicants under the Housing Grants Construction and Regeneration Act 1996.
-The main purpose of these grants is to provide adaptations to modify disabling environments in order to restore or enable independent living, privacy, confidence and dignity for individuals and their family.

-• £3.0m was spent on improvements to Council Houses, ensuring the Decent Homes Standard is maintained.
-Other projects included boiler replacement upgrades and installation of community alarm equipment.
-Total spend on Housing Projects in 2017/18 was £7.661m.
+Total spend during 2017/18 was £0.637m. - Abbey Grove project to provide a purpose-built, state of the art facility for 52 sheltered and extra care 1-2 bed flats.
+Total spend for 2017/18 was £1.202m. - Various other housing projects total spend for 2017/18 was £7.661m.